Equine Assisted Psychotherapy (EAP)

 Equines are extremely intuitive, crave connection, and can hold a conversation without words.
 Allow me to introduce you to these beautiful, healing creatures!

-— Macie Dominique, Licensed Professional Counselor Associate in Aurora, CO
+— Macie Dominique, Licensed Professional Counselor in Aurora, CO